unity3d-jp/StreamingImageSequence/Documentation~/en/StreamingImageSequencePlayableAsset.md

 1. u: toggle use/skip.
 This shortcut can be changed in the StreamingImageSequence category in the Shortcuts window.
 1. left/right arrow: move to the prev/next UseImageMarker.

+> If the UseImageMarkers are not shown correctly, click on the PlayableDirector GameObject in the hierarchy window to refresh the timeline window.

 # Inspector